Why Platform Helm Chart?

 The JFrog Platform Helm chart is the recommended way to deploy the JFrog Platform on Kubernetes (including OpenShift).
 One chart, one configuration file, all products — from evaluation to enterprise-scale production.

-Use this page to decide whether Helm is the right installation method for your environment before you start the install workflow.
+Use this page to decide whether Helm is the right installation method for your environment.

 Quick Decision